-Developing drugs to reduce brain impairment after strokeMarch 17th, 2014 in Cardiology /
+Developing drugs to reduce brain impairment after strokeMarch 17th, 2014 by Frederic Meunier, The Conversation in Cardiology /

 An emerging drug treatment is effective in mice but translating these results to humans will take time.
 Credit: TheTun/Shutterstock

 Stroke claims five million lives worldwide each year and is the second biggest killer after ischaemic heart disease.
 Of those who survive, a significant number (around five million) live with neurological deficits that profoundly affect their quality of life.

 Current treatment for ischaemic stroke, which results from a blood clot, aren't very effective.
 But research published by my colleagues and I today in the journal Nature Communications shows an emerging drug treatment is effective in mice and could one day reduce the neurological impact in people who've suffered an ischaemic stroke.

 By 2020, the World Health Organization predicts that worldwide, the number of years lost to disability resulting from stroke will reach 61 million.
 The economic burden is similarly massive, costing Australia $49.3 billion a year.
 So finding better treatments is crucial.

 Brain inflammation after stroke

 Quick treatment is one way to enhance the prospect of recovering from a stroke.

 If patients are treated within around three hours of the stroke, the stroke-inducing clots can be broken down relatively efficiently using a substance called tissue plasminogen activator (tPA).
 This allows the blood to start flowing again, supplying the brain with the oxygen required to keep the tissue alive.

 But after the clot is removed and blood starts flowing, the body produces an unwanted neuroimmune response.
 This occurs because the damaged brain tissue contains elevated levels of molecules known as proinflammatory cytokines, which regulate the body's response to infection, inflammation and trauma.